What’s newGlobal Highlights

 Overall call

-Enjoy the Maldives safely by staying aware of common risks and following simple precautions.
+Enjoy the Maldives safely by staying aware of petty theft, transport risks, weather, and scams, and keeping your valuables secure.

 • Unregulated water taxi safety